-Dr Eric Lacey is Lecturer in English language.
+Dr Eric Lacey is Senior Lecturer in English Language.
 He has previously taught at the department of English at University College London and the Department of History at the University of Winchester.

 His research interests lie at the intersections of history, linguistics and literature, and are largely oriented around the ways in which people perceived and rationalised their experiences and their environment.
 He is currently completing a monograph titledBirds and Bird-lore in the Literature of Anglo-Saxon England, and, with Martin Locker, is editing a collection of essays on medieval attitudes towards, and perceptions of, the stars and the sky (provisionally titled Starcræft: Watching the Heavens in the Middle Ages).
 He is also currently working on the formation of the scientific tradition in Middle English, the development of falconry in early and high medieval Europe, and is a contributor to the Year’s Work in English Studies, where he reviews scholarship on Old English.